Fall 2014 Semester Awards and Presentations - click here to see more photos

-Time Commitment: Trainees participate in a mandatory weekly session that lasts from 12:00 noon-1:00 pm.
-They also have the opportunity of additional training on some of these days by attending a 12:00-12:50 lunch with the seminar speaker or other professional development activities held for our RISE and MARC U*STAR research trainees.
+Trainees participate in a mandatory weekly live online session (every Friday) that lasts from 11:00-11:50 am.
+Some additional activities will be accomplished asynchronously.
+Finally, trainees are also invited to participate in some of the professional development activities held for our RISE and MARC U*STAR research training program students.